-Next, we investigate the performance of the policing algorithm in a more realistic scenario with heterogeneous traffic.
 We will show that the policing algorithm does not unnecessarily penalise fair clients that have increased demands and attain higher transmission rates simply due to the reduced activity of the other contenders.

-Towards this end, we consider a network with n = 4 clients, the first one uploading a large file, the second generating web traffic, the third streaming a video file and the last performing a system update.
+Towards this end, we consider a network with n = 4clients, the first one uploading a large file, the second generating web traffic, the third streaming a video file and the last performing a system update.
 To emulate the file upload, we generate saturated traffic using iperf on the first client.
-The second station establishes finite size TCP connections, alternating between periods of activity, during which a 2-Mbyte file is transferred, and silent periods exponentially distributed with mean $\lambda^{-1} = 60$ s [37].
-The third station streams a MPEG-4 encoded version of "Resident Evil: Apocalypse" at 1 Mb/s using the VLC media player [38].
-To emulate the activity of the fourth station, we use a backlogged iperf downstream session from the AP to the client.
+The second station establishes finite size TCP connections, alternating between periods of activity, during which a 2-Mbyte file is transferred, and silent periods exponentially distributed with mean $\lambda^{-1} = 60s$ [36].
+The third station streams a MPEG-4 encoded version of "Resident Evil: Apocalypse" at 1 Mb/s using the VLC media player [37].
+To emulate the activity of the forth station, we use a backlogged iperf downstream session from the AP to the client.
 In this scenario, as the AP is always fair, we use the downstream flow to estimate the fair throughput.
-We run the experiment for a total duration of 1 hour, measuring for each flow the attempt rate, throughput and penalty applied.
+We run the experiment for a total duration of 1 hour, measuring for each flow the attempt rate, throughput and penalty applied by our policing scheme.